ChpcTraining/dsi_coding_school/scratch/Introduction to Scratch.md

 There are four main elements of Scratch: the stage, the sprites, the script and the programming palette.
 These elements can be compared to a play.
 ![scratch_github_resize](https://github.com/user-attachments/assets/6d22179f-533e-494a-a7f4-089ac36f2942)

 1) *Stage* – similar to the stage in a play.
 This is where everything will take place.
-The stage can be different backgrounds (see page 7), just like in a play.
+The stage can be different backgrounds, just like in a play.
 2) *Sprites* – are the actors or main characters of the project.
 Sprites are programmed to do something in Scratch.
 3) *Script* – tells the actors what to say or do.
 Each sprite is programmed with a script.
 4) *Programming palette* – elements used to program the sprite to do or say something.
 Sprites must be programmed to carry out every function you want them to perform.